Columbus Urban Farm Foraged & Sown Wins Federal Farm Grant

 “We're interested in putting the culture back in agriculture,” Tayse says.
 That's why she and Hodges proposed visiting farms and processors in Scandinavia, where there are strong traditions for preserving unique flavors and where both women have family ties.

-Foraged & Sown will use Facebook and Instagram document their discoveries in Norway and Finland during peak harvest season and as they navigate expansion of the teas and salt blends.
+Foraged & Sown will use Facebook and Instagram to document their discoveries in Norway and Finland during peak harvest season and as they navigate expansion of the teas and salt blends.
 Taste their offerings at the Clintonville Farmers’ Market, Boline Apothecary, City Folk’s Farm Shop and on locally-sourced restaurant menus at GoreMade Pizza, Skillet RUF, Rook’s Tavern, and more.

 About Foraged & Sown: